The Cheese Store of Beverly Hills

 I redesigned the website for The Cheese Store of Beverly Hills to better support the online sale and promotion of gourmet foods and cheeses for pickup and delivery.

-The new design simplifies navigation with an intuitive interface, making it easy for both individual enthusiasts and catering users to place online orders and discover the products they love.
+The new design simplifies navigation with an intuitive interface, making it easy for both individual enthusiasts and catering customers to place online orders and discover the products they love.

 Problem Statement

-The client’s website has a confusing navigation, with inconsistent information architecture and too many steps, making it hard for users to find products and complete purchases.
+The client’s website has an unclear navigation structure, including inconsistent information architecture and a multi-step click journey, making it difficult for users to easily find products and complete purchases.

 Design Process

 I followed a standard design process, beginning with user research.
-Through conducting in-person user interviews and online qualitative research, I discovered key insights and identified common pain points in the current user experience.
+Through conducting in-person user interviews and online qualitative research, I identified common pain points in the current user experience.

 With these findings, I moved into ideation, starting with paper sketches and refining concepts through multiple iterations to arrive at a high-fidelity prototype for the website redesign.